tadejrola/our-rent-client/README.md

 # OurRent (client)
-OurRent is a mobile app for the management of rental properties (management of contracts, bills, accident reports, notifications and reminders).
+OurRent is a mobile application for the management of rental properties (management of contracts, bills, accident reports, notifications and reminders).
 It serves as a communication channel between landlords and tenants.

 ## Dependencies and Technologies
-The app itself is built with React-Native.
+The application itself is built with React-Native.

 The backend is built on node.js + express.js ([GitHub repository](https://github.com/tadejrola/our-rent-api)).